This country-specific Q&A provides an overview to intellectual property law in Germany.

 For the annual fees of patents, supplementary protection certificates and patent applications, for the renewal fee of trade marks and the maintenance fee for utility models and registered designs, there is a two months deadline to pay the due fee without surcharge and a further four months to pay the fee with a surcharge of EUR 50, Section 7 Patent Cost Act.
 If the annual, renewal or maintenance fee is not paid at all, not paid on time or not paid in full the intellectual property right will be deleted from the register and loses its protection.
 For plant variety rights the consequence of not paying the annual due fee is regulated in Section 31(4) No. 3 Act on the Protection of Plant Varieties.
 The plant variety is cancelled if the fee is not paid after an additional deadline set by the German Federal Plant Variety Office.

-Patents, utility models, know-how, trade marks, registered designs, semiconductor topography rights and plan variety rights can be freely assigned to any third party.
+Patents, utility models, know-how and trade secrets, trade marks, registered designs, semiconductor topography rights and plan variety rights can be freely assigned to any third party.
 The assignment of German intellectual property rights does not require a written or other special form to be valid and can even be based on oral agreements.
 However, assignments should always be in writing and recorded for the purpose of evidence and clarity.

 Company names are assigned when transferring the business in total; they cannot be isolated from the company.
 Work titles are also transferred together with the work.